TimKDJ/jasp-desktop/syntax-revised.md

 </details>

 ## User Interaction within JASP

 ### Displaying Syntax in JASP
 There needs to be an area in JASP where the user can find the syntax that was generated by their option selection.
 Considering syntax is a description of the input of an analysis a natural place for this would be to be in the QML input panel.
 We can add an additional button on top of each analysis panel that lets users toggle between clickable options and the syntax.
-The syntax will be fetched by querying the Options Class.
+The syntax will be fetched by querying the QML layer.

 ### Running Syntax in the JASP R Editor
 At the bare minimum the syntax should give results in our R editor, RStudio is our ultimate goal but this is first thing to aim for.
 It's easier than RStudio, because the data is already loaded, the C++ objects are present and all packages are loaded.
 The focus here should be on making sure that the results make sense in an R console.
 This means: